Excellent student studios

 During both the BA and MFA degree shows, all the exhibition spaces, including the Hatton Gallery are used to exhibit the students’ work.

-Linking the old and new sections of the Fine Art building is a gallery space.
+Linking the old and new sections of the Fine Art building is a purpose-built gallery space.

 This Long Gallery is used by Fine Art students for exhibitions on a regular basis.
 It also occasionally presents work from other institutions.

 Past exhibitions have included exchange exhibitions with: